 The Delaware Board of Examiners of Psychologists, pursuant to 24 Del.C. §3506(a)(1), proposes to revise its regulations.
 The proposed additions to the regulations seek to add rules regarding inactive status of a psychology license and the requirements to reactive a license from inactive status.
+A prior proposed amendment was published in the October 1, 2013 volume of the Register of Regulations including the same amendments with one small exception.
+The previously published amendment stated at 5.4.1.4.2 that the number of ethics credits required to return from more than one year of inactive status was six credits, not three.
+The proposed amendment has been changed to comply with the Board's current continuing education ethics requirements of three credits.

-The Board will hold a public hearing on the proposed rule change on November 4, 2013 at 9:00 a.m., in the Second Floor Conference Room A, Cannon Building, 861 Silver Lake Blvd., Dover, DE 19904.
+The Board will hold a public hearing on the proposed rule change on January 6, 2014 at 9:00 a.m., in the Second Floor Conference Room A, Cannon Building, 861 Silver Lake Blvd., Dover, DE 19904.
 Written comments should be sent to Jennifer Witte, Administrator of the Delaware Board of Examiners of Psychologists, Cannon Building, 861 Silver Lake Blvd, Suite 203, Dover, DE 19904.